raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 ![Maze trials](images/mazeJourneys_mazeTrial1.png)
 --- /print-only ---

-In the example, the robot buggy went to far so the time needed reducing.
+In the example, the robot buggy went too far, so the time needs to be reduced.

 ```blocks3
 when [space v] key pressed